 These workflows are available as templates!
 Add these customizable workflow templates today:

 Need help personalizing these templates?
-We offer complimentary workflow setup!
+We offer workflow setup to help!
 We’d love to help customize these workflows to meet your needs exactly.

 ▶️ Watch Tutorial: Get Slack notification when stock is low